Onogi/IntegratingCGMwithGP/README.md

 MaizeGrowthModel_GBM.cpp   : Box 8.
 RunMaizeGrowthModel_GBM.cpp: Box 10.

-Analysis examples using these scripts are put in AnalysisExample_DVRmodel and AnalysisExample_MaizeGrowthModel.
-R scritps in the folders (Example_DVRmodel.R and Example_MaizeGrowthModel.R) are illustrations how to optimize CGMs, connect with genome data, and use GenomeBasedModel.
+Analysis examples using these scripts are put in AnalysisExample_DVRmodel and AnalysisExample_MaizeGrowthModel, respectively.
+R scritps in these folders (Example_DVRmodel.R and Example_MaizeGrowthModel.R) will illustrate how to optimize CGMs, connect them with genome data, and use GenomeBasedModel.
 The results are stored in Example_DVRmodel.RData and Example_MaizeGrowthModel.RData, respectively.